wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/azure-active-directory.rst

 #.
 Note the necessary parameters.

-   Still in the same menu **Enterprise applications**, select your application and then click on **Single sign-on**.
-Let's note some parameters that will be used in the Wazuh indexer configuration.
+   In the **Enterprise applications** menu, select your application and then click on **Single sign-on**.
+Note some parameters that will be used in the Wazuh indexer configuration.

    - In option **3 SAML Signing Certificate**, the **App Federation Metadata Url** will be the ``idp.metadata_url`` in the Wazuh indexer configuration file.